Becky Holliday

-Rebecca "Becky" Holliday (born March 12, 1980) is an American pole vaulter.
+Becky Holliday (Rebecca Holliday, born March 12, 1980) is an American pole vaulter.
 She placed 2nd at the 2012 US Olympic trials in Eugene, Oregon with a final clearance of 14-11 (4.55m), qualifying her for the 2012 Summer Olympics where she finished 9th in the finals.
 In 2003, as a senior competing for the University of Oregon, Holliday placed 1st at the NCAA Outdoor Championships.
 Her personal record is 4.60m, set in Des Moines, Iowa in 2010.

 Holliday began pole vaulting at Reed High School in Sparks, Nevada.
 Jumping 11' 9" she won the Nevada state title in her second year of vaulting.
 Previous to taking up the pole vault, she had been a gymnast.
 Her next stop was at Clackamas Community College just outside Portland, Oregon, where she improved to 14 ft 4 in to set the still standing Community College record in the event in 2001.

 She is a member of the Church of Jesus Christ of Latter-day Saints.